Frustule: Pseudoseptum

-Diatoms

-Diatoms have varied life strategies including floating in the water column (phytoplankton), colonising submerged surfaces and living within the surface of deposited sediments.
-Some cells are essentially cylindrical (centric) while others have an elongated "boat-like" shape.
-Since they are algae belonging to the division Bacillariophyta they require light for photosynthesis.
-Perhaps the most studied group of diatoms belong to the phytoplankton.
-Phytoplanktonic diatoms rely on ocean currents and wind to keep them in the upper oceanic levels as their cell wall is denser than water around them.
-They would naturally sink otherwise.

 Diatom skeletons and their uses

 When diatoms die and their organic material decomposes, the frustules sink to the bottom of the aquatic environment.
 This remnant material is diatomite or "diatomaceous earth", and is used commercially as filters, mineral fillers, mechanical insecticide, in insulation material, anti-caking agents, as a fine abrasive, and other uses.
 There is also research underway regarding the use of diatom frustules and their properties for the field of optics, along with other cells, such as those in butterfly scales.

 Frustule formation

 As the diatom prepares to separate it undergoes several processes in order to start the production of either a new hypotheca or new epitheca.
 Once each cell is completely separate they then have similar protection and the ability to continue frustule production.

 A brief and extremely simplified version can be explained as: